International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

 consumers.
 As Data Spaces become more prevalent and diverse, there is also a growing need for intra- and cross-Data Spaces interoperability.

-But what are a Data Spaces exactly?
-As we have established in the previous chapters, Data Spaces are a logical collection of participants that share a common context or domain and offer data sharing contracts and capabilities to access their data assets in a trusted way to other participants.
 Different Data Spaces may have different goals, architectures, business models, and governance structures, depending on the authority or community that drives them.
 To avoid fragmentation and duplication of efforts, participants in these Data Spaces need to communicate in an interoperable way with each other